DeSinc/SallyBot/README.md

 ## USAGE

-Clone the repo into a folder called SallyBot (changing the name risks issues with the Visual Studio environment)
+Clone the repo (or click the 'Code' drop-down at the top right and select 'Download ZIP') and place the contents into a folder called SallyBot (changing the name risks issues with the Visual Studio environment)

 Double click sallybot.csproj and open with Visual Studio